 Captain Zoya Agarwal is an accomplished Indian pilot who made history by becoming the first woman commander of Air India to lead a non-stop flight from San Francisco to Bengaluru.
-Her remarkable achievement has not only broken barriers in the aviation industry but also serves as an inspiration to millions of women around the world.
+Her remarkable achievement has not only broken barriers in the aviation industry but also served as an inspiration to millions of women around the world.

 Zoya Agarwal Early Life and Education